mikedll/cknife/README.md

 You can uncommente the 'gem cknife' line in the Gemfile.

-This allows you to test your changes without having to run `rake install` if you don't want to, after every file edit.
+Then you can invoke the executables as you work on them.

-Don't generate the gemspec with this on, though, or it'll be a self-dependency which isn't really what we want.
+Do not generate the .gemspec with this line uncommented, or you'll create a self-dependency in this gem.

+Run bundle after uncommenting the line then use `bundle exec cmd` to invoke a given command named "cmd".